-- from 5 to 15 years after quitting tobacco, stroke risk is reduced to that of people who have never smoked.
+- from 5 to 15 years after you quit smoking, stroke risk is reduced to that of people who have never smoked.

 At 10 years smoke-free: